Modern History Playlist

 Prelims Strategy Tips

-The Congress ministries (1937–1939) introduced significant reforms in education, agrarian relief, labor welfare, prohibition, and social justice.
-Despite limitations due to Governor’s powers, they demonstrated administrative capability and increased people’s faith in Congress as a governing body.
+The Congress Ministries (1937–1939), formed in seven provinces, introduced significant reforms in agrarian relief, labor welfare, and social justice.
+Despite the limitations imposed by the Governor’s overriding powers (under the 1935 Act), they successfully demonstrated Indian administrative capability and strengthened people’s faith in Congress as a governing body.

-The Congress ministries (1937–1939) introduced significant reforms in education, agrarian relief, labor welfare, prohibition, and social justice.
-Despite limitations due to Governor’s powers, they demonstrated administrative capability and increased people’s faith in Congress as a governing body.
+The Congress Ministries (1937–1939), formed in seven provinces, introduced significant reforms in agrarian relief, labor welfare, and social justice.
+Despite the limitations imposed by the Governor’s overriding powers (under the 1935 Act), they successfully demonstrated Indian administrative capability and strengthened people’s faith in Congress as a governing body.

 Key Reforms by Congress Ministries (1937–39)